kgleason/DynamicDNS_Linode/README.md

 # Dyanmic DNS for Linode

-by Kirk Gleason <kgleason@gmail.com> 1/14/2014
+by Kirk Gleason (<kgleason@gmail.com>)

+1/14/2014

-This code and associated documentation is released into the Public Domain.
+This code and associated documentation are released into the Public Domain.

 The following script is inspired by [Snorp's Python Linode update script](https://github.com/snorp/linode), but has been heavily modified.